 The carrying amounts of the Company's non-financial assets subject to impairment are reviewed at each balance sheet date to determine whether there is any indication of impairment.
 If such indication exists, the asset's recoverable amount is estimated based on the higher of the value in use and the asset's fair value less cost of disposal.
-Estimating the value in use requires significant judgment on the part of the management to make an estimate of the expected future cash flows from the continuing use of the assets and also to choose a suitable discount rate in order to calculate the present value of those cash flows.
+Estimating the value in use requires significant judgement on the part of the management, to make an estimate of the expected future cash flows from the continuing use of the assets and also to choose a suitable discount rate in order to calculate the present value of those cash flows.

-2.3.
-FRSs issued but not yet effective
+2.3 FRSs Issued but Not Yet Effective

 The Company has not applied any new FRS that has been issued but is not yet effective.
-The directors plan to adopt these FRSs in the first financial year commencing on or after their respective effective dates.
+The Directors plan to adopt these FRSs in the first financial year commencing on or after their respective effective dates.

-The directors do not expect the adoption of the new FRSs that have been issued but are not yet effective to have material impact on the financial statements in the period of initial application.
+The Directors do not expect the adoption of the new FRSs that have been issued but are not yet effective to have material impact on the financial statements in the period of initial application.

-2.4.
-Income Recognition
+2.4 Income Recognition

-(i) Donation Income
+(A) Donation Income